swansonk14/graphing_fleas/README.md

 * `delay` - The number of milliseconds of delay between each step of the simulation.
 * `pause` - Add this flag to start the game in a paused state.

+Additionally, whenever the game is paused, the squares may be clicked to change their color.
+A left click advances to the next color while a right click reverts to the previous color.

 ## Examples

 ### RRLLLRLLLRRR